gitbrent/PptxGenJS/README.md

 ### Simple & Powerful

-- Ridiculously easy to use - get started with a single function
+- Ridiculously easy to use - create a presentation in 4 lines of code
 - Full **TypeScript definitions** for autocomplete and inline documentation
 - Includes **75+ demo slides** covering every feature and usage pattern